Introduction

 Africa

-In March 2026, there were also drastic setbacks in the area of LGBTQIA+ rights amid a decline in democratic conditions.
+In March 2026, new drastic setbacks in the area of LGBTQIA+ rights were registered amid an overall decline in democratic conditions.
 In Senegal, a law was enacted that doubles the prison sentence for same-sex relationships.
 As soon as it went into effect, the first arrests were recorded.
-We share the article by Senegalese feminist Rama Sala Dieng, which analyzes the domestic conditions and geopolitical factors that explain the political appeal and popular support for the new discriminatory law.
+To better understand what has happened, we share a very good article by Senegalese feminist Rama Sala Dieng, analyzing both domestic conditions and geopolitical factors that underlay the political appeal and popular support for this draconian law.

 India

-Last but not least, the Indian Parliament has passed a law restricting the right to self-determination of people whose gender identity differs from the cisnormative standard.
-This setback is particularly unusual because gender identity diversity is inherent to Indian culture.
-Artistic depictions of androgynous bodies date back millennia, and hijra communities and individuals are present throughout the subcontinent.
+Shifting to Asia, the Indian Parliament has also passed a new law restricting the right to self-determined gender identity.
+This setback is particularly striking because gender identity diversity is inherent to Indian culture.
+Artistic depictions of androgynous bodies date back millennia, and hijra communities and persons are present throughout the subcontinent.
 Furthermore, the new regulations run counter to historic decisions by the Indian Constitutional Court, beginning in 2018 with the repeal of Section 377 of the Penal Code—a colonial-era provision that criminalized sodomy—following a nearly 20-year struggle.

-The compilation prepared by SPW shows how immediate and vigorous the protests were and provides analyses of the law’s many problems.
-Among these, the assessment by The Leaflet—a platform run by human rights experts—is particularly insightful, as summarized in the following paragraph:
+The compilation prepared by SPW includes reports on the immediate protests triggered by the law’s approval, as well as in-depth analyses of the law’s many flaws.
+Among these, the critical assessment made by The Leaflet—a platform run by highly acknowledged human rights experts—, summarized in the citation below, is particularly insightful:

 The 2026 law abolishes the legal right to self-perceived gender identity.
 It replaces the existing definition of a transgender person—which was broad, based on the Constitution, and explicitly inclusive of trans men, trans women, and non-binary people—with a restricted list of sociocultural identities and medicalized categories.
 It inserts a “retroactive clause” that goes back in time to erase the legal recognition already granted to thousands of people.
 It introduces a multi-step process before a medical commission as a prerequisite for obtaining a transgender person certificate.
 It requires hospitals that perform gender-affirming surgeries to report their patients’ data to state authorities.
 And it creates a new set of crimes punishable by sentences of up to life imprisonment, based on the premise that trans identities are forced, while leaving existing penalties for violence committed against trans people unchanged.

-Reem Alsalem’s visit also sparked widespread discourse opposing the right to self-identified gender identity and, in our view, should be seen as a precursor to the uproar triggered by Érika Hilton’s election to the National Congress’s Joint Committee on Women’s Rights.
+Reem Alsalem’s visit, which widely sparked views and arguments opposing the right to self-identified gender identity, must be read as a precursor to the subsequent huge uproar triggered by Érika Hilton’s election to the National Congress’s Joint Committee on Women’s Rights.
 Opinion polls conducted during the uproar found that the majority of those surveyed opposed her election.
-This result cannot be separated from the wave of attacks, which began during the rapporteur’s visit and, following a transphobic comment by TV host Ratinho, made the congresswoman the primary target.
-However, as shown by the online survey conducted by the Democracy in Check Institute and the compilation by SPW, Erika also received a significant amount of support from a wide range of sectors.
+These figures must be linked to the intense wave of anti-trans attacks that began during the rapporteur’s visit, which would be immediately followed by the transphobic comments by an ultra-right TV host, named Ratinho, who virulently targeted Hilton.
+On the other hand, as shown by the online survey conducted by the Democracy in Check Institute and the compilation organized by SPW, Erika also received significant support from a wide range of sectors.

 Farewell

 In March, the Brazilian HIV/AIDS movement lost Juan Carlos de La Concepcion Raxach, a physician and tenacious human rights activist in the fight against the epidemic.
 The passing of Juan, Project Coordinator at ABIA, was a personal loss for everyone who knew him.
-SPW has compiled the countless expressions of grief that have been shared, as a way to honor him and an attempt to fill the void he left behind.
+SPW has compiled the countless expressions of grief that have been published o honor him and to fill the void he left behind.

 Sexuality & Art